genomicsITER/monkeypox/README.md

 ## Update logs ##

 > June 13, 2022.
 Created the public version of this repository.
 Enjoy the reading! ;=)
+> June 16, 2022.
+MultiSample FASTA file with a total of 137 MPXV sequences.

 <p align="right">
   <a href="#Monkeypox" title="Up">